Europe carves out Russian securities from financial markets - NewsBreak

 Euroclear said it will stop settling rouble denominated trades transacted outside Russia from March 3, giving market participants a little time to adapt.

-The European Union set a series of sanctions here against Russia on Friday, including curbs on central securities depositories such as Euroclear and Clearstream from serving Russian counterparties.
+The European Union set a series of sanctions https://www.reuters.com/markets/europe/russian-banks-face-exclusion-allies-deploy-financial-nuclear-weapon-2022-02-26 against Russia on Friday, including curbs on central securities depositories such as Euroclear and Clearstream from serving Russian counterparties.

 UK Foreign Secretary Liz Truss said on Monday that Britain would introduce legislation to prevent Russian banks from clearing payments in sterling.